Arm - Artisan Foundation IP Business

 Acquisition in 2022

-Future Facilities is a privately-owned company established in 2004, dedicated to transforming data centers into models of efficiency and reliability.
-The company specializes in simulation software and solutions tailored for data center design and operations, utilizing physics-based 3D digital twins.
-Their offerings include computational fluid dynamics software that analyzes electronics cooling and optimizes energy performance.
-In addition, Future Facilities provides data center management, design consultancy, and infrastructure services, enabling clients to enhance modeling processes and expedite project delivery while minimizing both capital and operational costs.
-The company’s mission is to mitigate risk and maximize energy efficiency in data centers.
+Future Facilities is a privately-owned company established in 2004, dedicated to transforming data centers into optimal environments that minimize risk, enhance energy efficiency, and reduce both capital and operational costs.
+The company specializes in the development of simulation software and solutions tailored for data center design and operations, utilizing physics-based 3D digital twins.
+Its offerings include computational fluid dynamics software that focuses on electronics cooling analysis and energy performance optimization.
+In addition to software, Future Facilities provides data center management, design consultancy, and infrastructure services, enabling clients to streamline their modeling processes and improve project delivery efficiency.

 Pointwise